UPDATE: Article Updated by Brian Acton 4/25/18

 Once you’ve spent some time building credit, you can start to shop for the loans you need, but this should be a slow process.

 “Don’t apply for too many lines of credit at once, as this will result in multiple credit inquiries, which could further lower your credit score,” said Gold.
 Too many applications at once will also raise red flags with potential lenders.

 You can build up decent credit over time, even with a bankruptcy on your credit report.
 After seven to ten years, the bankruptcy will disappear, and you will be financially free and clear (provided you managed your finances wisely in the meantime).

-You can track your progress as you move to rebuild by viewing your two free credit scores each month on Credit.com.
+You can track your progress as you move to rebuild by viewing your free credit score every 14 days on Credit.com.